ungquanghuy-kddi/CartoMapQA-Dataset/README.md

 # CartoMapQA-Dataset
 This repo contains the benchmark dataset introduced in the paper "CartoMapQA: A Fundamental Benchmark Dataset Evaluating Vision-Language Models on Cartographic Map Understanding".

-We released the first version [v1.0.0](https://github.com/ungquanghuy-kddi/CartoMapQA-Dataset/releases/tag/v1.0.0).
+We released the CartoMapQA [here](https://github.com/ungquanghuy-kddi/CartoMapQA-Dataset/releases/tag/v1.0.0).